virajbhartiya/sway/README.md

 ## Changes made

-Added the function `already_included()` which checks whether a given file path has already been included in the configuration file chain of a `sway_config` struct.

-It does so by iterating through each file path in the config_chain array of the sway_config struct and comparing it to the provided path parameter using the strcmp function.
-If the path is found in the array, the function returns true, indicating that the file has already been included.
-If the path is not found in the array, the function returns false, indicating that the file has not yet been included.
+Added the function `already_included()` checks whether a file with a given path has already been included in the configuration file chain of a `sway_config` struct.
+It does this by looping through each file path in the `config_chain` array of the `sway_config` struct and comparing it to the provided path parameter using the `strcmp` function.
+If the provided path is found in the array, the function returns true, indicating that the file has already been included.
+If the provided path is not found in the array, the function returns false, indicating that the file has not yet been included.

 ```c
 bool already_included(struct sway_config *config, const char *path) {